Pensioner income

 Read the detailed methodology document for the data on this page.

-The data is a time series of 3-year averages, the latest of which is from April 2017 to March 2020.
+The data is a series of 3-year averages.
+The latest is from April 2021 to March 2024.
 This is to make sure there are enough pensioner families to be able to make reliable generalisations.
 You can read more about combining multiple years of data and some of the issues involved.

-Confidence intervals have not been worked out, so comparisons between ethnic groups may not be reliable.
+Confidence intervals have not been worked out, so comparisons between ethnic groups and between time periods may not be reliable.

 Household income has not been adjusted (or ‘equivalised’) to take into account the number of people who live there.

-The Family Resources Survey has been shown to under-report the number of people receiving benefits compared with the Department for Work and Pensions’ administrative records.
+The FRS has been shown to under-report the number of people receiving benefits compared with the Department for Work and Pensions’ administrative records.
 For this reason, the percentage of people receiving benefits shown here is likely to be slightly lower than the real percentage.

 In the data file